 The National Household Survey on Drug Abuse found that around 6 million Americans ages 12 and older have used phencyclidine at least once throughout their life.
 The PCP drug comes in the form of a tablet, capsule, liquid, crystal, or white powder and is commonly consumed by swallowing, smoking, or snorting.
 The drug is often mixed with marijuana and tobacco products.
 Although small amounts of PCP are manufactured for research purposes, most of the drug is made illegally.

-What are the Effects of PCP on the Body?
+What are the Effects of PCP Addiction and Abuse on the Body?

 PCP was taken off the market because its side effects were so strong.
 A low dose of PCP can result in side effects such as relaxation, euphoria, slurred speech, unusual behaviors, staring blankly, rapid eye movements, numbness, and problems concentrating.
 Higher doses can result in hallucinations, delusions, elevated heart rate and blood pressure, and extreme anxiety.